vsanthanam/NetworkReachability/Sources/NetworkReachability/NetworkReachability.docc/ReachabilityMonitorGuide.md

 }
 ```

-- Important: ``ReachabilityMonitor`` always calls its update handler on the main thread.
+- Important: By default, instances of ``ReachabilityMonitor`` always call their update handlers on the main thread.
+You can change this behavior by setting the monitor's `.updateQueue` property.

 ##### Swift Concurrency